selwynpolit/d9book/book/config.md

 [See the following documentation for more information on whitelisting.](https://git.drupalcode.org/project/config_readonly/-/blob/HEAD/README.md#configuration)

-## Config Storage in the database
+## Config storage in the database

-Config is kept in the config table of the database.
+Config is kept in the `config` table of the database.

 The `name` field stores the config id e.g. `views.view.infofeeds` (the definition of a view called `infofeeds`)